Got fresh basil? Here are the best basil recipes for using that peppery herb, from pesto to drinks to pizza.

 Here’s an idea that has easy weeknight meal written all over it: pesto shrimp!
 Turns out this bright green, garlicky sauce is the perfect pairing for this succulent shellfish.
 The two flavors go hand-in-hand, just like famous duos like tomatoes and basil.

 And why not use basil...in a crisp recipe?
 This peach crisp so satisfying: the filling perfectly highlights ripe peaches, scented with a hint of peppery basil.
 And the topping is delightfully crunchy, featuring oats and almond flour.
 It's naturally gluten free and can also be easily made vegan using coconut oil instead of butter!
 We've made it both ways and it's excellent either way.

 Here’s a deliciously bubbly drink that’s calling your name (and ours too): the Basil Collins!
 This basil cocktail is a summer spin on the Tom Collins, featuring cucumber and that peppery fresh herb you might be growing in a pot or your garden.
 It’s got a tangy sweet flavor, a cucumber basil essence and a load of bubbles packed in that glass.

 Last up in our basil recipes: what about a fluorescent green basil oil?
 It’s simple to put together, easier and cheaper than pesto, and darn tasty.
 Blending blanched basil with olive oil yields a beautiful, verdant green sauce that tastes like summer.
 Use it on sliced tomatoes, as a dip for bread, on pasta, or crostini with goat cheese.

 How to grow basil

-Another great tip on basil is how to store fresh basil!
+Here’s another tip on fresh basil: how to store it!
 Storing fresh cut basil inside can be difficult, because cut basil wilts within a few hours.
 Alex and I have a found a great way to store branches of cut basil.

 Looking for more basil recipes?